Eswatini Register Travel insurance Destinations

 Safety and security

-Petty crime, including robbery, occurs, but is relatively low compared to other countries in southern Africa.
-Do not show signs of affluence, and ensure that your personal belongings, including your passport and other travel documents, are secure at all times.
+Petty crime, including robbery is common but is relatively low compared to other countries in southern Africa.
+Do not show signs of affluence, and ensure that your belongings, including your passport and other travel documents, are secure at all times.